eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 ## Ideas

 * Should we be using a ubc-based Github organization for OCESE repositories [UBC GitHub instructor guide](https://lthub.ubc.ca/guides/github-instructor-guide/)?
+Should we gather repositories with PA, FJ, JB, IS and collect at eoas-ubc?
+Maybe start by using tags (i.e. "topics") in FJ's GitHub account.
 * Do tutorials need to be more like precedent, i.e. modular such as [Helsinki "short course"](https://autogis-site.readthedocs.io/en/latest/index.html), [Project Pythia](https://projectpythia.org/), or Atlasian tutorials, etc.?
 In fact, some may best be referenced to these types of existing ones tutorials?
-* Review and update of [Third party dashboards ...](refs-otherapps.md), including reference to the spreadsheet indicated on the top of that page.
 * dashboards:
   * Build use-cases for each relevant course?
   * Explore [JB's cmip6 book?](https://github.com/fhmjones/cmip6_book),